Thanks for having us over.

 It’s not a bad view from the 94th floor of the Hancock.
 Have you always wanted to live in this building?

 I grew up in Springwood, Ohio which is not a place that has a whole lot of view.
 I never expected to live downtown full-time because my business was in the ‘burbs but I bought in this building and just fell in love with it.
-Now it’s five units combined that I’ve purchased over seven years.
-It’s a picture, it’s not even a view.
+Now it’s five units combined that I’ve purchased over the course of seven years.
+It’s not even a view, it’s a picture.

 You made this year’s Techweek100, what excites you most about Techweek?